yiqiao-yin/YinsPy-master/README.md

 - An important component in data structure is navigation through different formats of data and information extraction.
 I actually had an interview about this following question (source is provided by [HackerRank](https://www.hackerrank.com/domains/regex?filters%5Bsubdomains%5D%5B%5D=re-applications)): this problem is a derivation of the problems provided by HackerRank (since it is an encrypted interview question, I can't copy/paste here, but I took the idea and provide my own replication of the problem) [Validate and Report IP Address](https://github.com/yiqiao-yin/Yins_Python_Projects/blob/master/scripts/python_DS_Validate_Report_IP_Address.ipynb)

+## Machine Learning

+Machine Learning is another big component of Yin's Capital product.

+- One should always start with vanilla regression problem to start the journey of machine learning.
+This is why I start with a simply python notebook of [Housing Price Analysis](https://github.com/yiqiao-yin/YinsPy/blob/master/scripts/python_ML_SimpleLinearRegression_Housing.ipynb).

+- As data gets bigger, we can start to see how multiple variables together impose an impact on dependent variable.
+It is not horribly difficult to make the transition from simple linear regresssion to multivariate linear regression problem.
+A data science project can be carried out to investigate investment startup profits using multivariate regression model which is [here](https://github.com/yiqiao-yin/YinsPy/blob/master/scripts/python_ML_MultiLinearRegression_StartInvest.ipynb).